 Meet the Staff

-Dericka’s clinical experiences have included individual and group counseling within a private school, child and family therapy with a majority racial minority and low SES population within a community mental health center, as well as psychological assessment at a state mental hospital, as well as college counseling and community outreach at private and public universities.
+Dericka’s clinical experiences have included individual and group counseling within a private school, child and family therapy with individuals and families of Color within a community mental health center, psychological assessment at a state mental hospital, as well as college counseling and community outreach at private and public universities.
 In her spare time, Dericka enjoys connecting with individuals from her faith community, cooking, traveling to spend time with her family and friends, listening to music, and exploring Boston.